|

 throne of the kingdom for ever.

-Judah: Elijah, because of great zeal for the Torah, was
+Judah: Elijah, because of great zeal for the law, was taken

 Mattathias: Shadrach, Meshach, and Abed-nego believed and